-Choosing the right natural gas plan can be complicated, and it’s made even more so by all the different options, terminology and contract terms.
+What’s the difference between a natural gas supplier and a gas utility?
+Choosing the right natural gas plan can be complicated.
+And it’s made even more so by all the different options, terminology and contract terms.

-Knowing what each one does, and how they fit together in the gas delivery process, can help you feel more confident when it comes to picking your natural gas provider.
+Knowing what each one does can help you feel more confident when it comes to picking your natural gas company.

 What is a Gas Utility?

-Gas utilities are local distribution companies (LDCs) that own and operate the means for natural gas to be delivered to your home or business.
+Gas utilities are local distribution companies (LDCs).
+These companies own and operate the systems that deliver natural gas to your home or business.

 What is a Natural Gas Supplier?

 With natural gas deregulation, customers have the power to choose the company that supplies natural gas to their homes and businesses.
 There are many benefits to this type of market, including competitive pricing, great customer service, and innovative products.